India hangs 4 men convicted for fatal New Delhi gang rape

 “The four convicts were hanged together at 5.30 a.m.,” said Sandeep Goel, head of the Tihar Jail in New Delhi.

-The victim, a 23-year-old physiotherapy student, was heading home with a male friend from a movie theater when six men tricked them onto a private bus.
+The victim, a 23-year-old physiotherapy student, was heading home with a male friend from a movie theater when six men tricked into getting on a private bus.
 With no one else in sight, they beat her friend and repeatedly raped the woman.
 They penetrated her with a metal rod, causing fatal internal injuries.
 They dumped both victims on the roadside, and the woman died two weeks later.

-The case drew international attention and prompted Indian lawmakers to stiffen penalties for rape, part of a wave of changes as India confronted its appalling treatment of women.

-The new laws prescribed harsher punishments for rapists and addressed new crimes, including acid throwing and stalking .

 Asha Devi, the mother of the victim, thanked the judiciary and government after the convicts were hanged.